5 Things to Know About Metro by T-Mobile Home Internet

 Speaking of the monthly price, Metro home internet customers pay $50 a month with AutoPay.
 The price is $55 a month without AutoPay.

-T-Mobile Home Internet is also $50 a month with AutoPay, but the price drops to $30 a month for voice customers.
+After a January 2024 price increase, T-Mobile Home Internet is now $60 a month with AutoPay.
+The price drops to as low as $40 a month for T-Mobile voice customers.

 3. Data Speeds